 We should always use rigorous evidence to support the push for inclusive work practices.
 Claims which don’t stand up to scrutiny can ultimately fuel the beliefs of detractors that there’s no good reason at all to promote the inclusive business practice.
 So does the business case for diversity hold up?

 The business case for diversity is often based on the idea that diverse staff bring new ideas and approaches to problem-solving.
 In other words, diversity naturally promotes the creativity and innovation which drive businesses forward.
 In a widely cited study, Cedric Herring writes, “Diversity is related to business success because it allows companies to ‘think outside the box’ by bringing previously excluded groups inside the box.”
 Other arguments have it that diverse staff can be a source of expertise, networks and connections to target markets, audiences and clientele in a globalising world.

 While the business case for diversity is attractive, it remains debated among experts because the data is less conclusive than meets the eye.
 Though a large volume of data correlates diverse workforces with higher profit margins, causation has yet to be established.
 Higher-performing businesses may simply have more resources to channel into diversity and inclusion schemes, for example.
 Some even argue that diverse workforces impede progress by promoting conflict and communication barriers.

-There are a few reasons for why diversity has varying and sometimes contradictory effects—and while they may not directly support the business case for diversity, they all strengthen the business case for diversity management.
+There are a few reasons why diversity has varying and sometimes contradictory effects—and while they may not directly support the business case for diversity, they all strengthen the business case for diversity management.